Get your Trail Passes

 Cabin & Restrooms

-Teacup Nordic’s Ray Garey Cabin is a heated day-use cabin for all skiers to use for warming up, stowing extra gear or having a snack out of the weather.
+Teacup Nordic’s Ray Garey Cabin is a heated day-use cabin for all skiers to use for warming up or having a snack out of the weather.
+(Please keep gear outside.)
 Regularly-maintained restrooms (pit toilets) are available near the cabin.
 There is no running water or electricity at Teacup Nordic.

 Rentals & Lessons

-Rental equipment is not available at Teacup Nordic Ski Area.
-We recommend renting or purchasing Nordic skiing equipment at one of our local ski shops listed on the Nordic Skiing Resources page.
+Rental equipment is not available at Teacup Nordic.
+We recommend one of our local ski shops listed on the Nordic Skiing Resources page.

 Skiing with Kids